pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 `Churn Management Protocol`: The protocol in Pocket's P2P Module that ensures the most updated and valid Network Peer list possible.

-`Network Peer`: A node that is directly connected and sharing resources without going through a third party server.
-Peers may start the connection through an `inbound` or `outbound` initialization.
+`Network Peer`: Another node on the network that this node can directly communicate with, without going through a third-party server.
+Peers may start the connection through an `inbound` or `outbound` initialization to share and transmit data.

 `SyncState`: The local block state of the node vs the global network block state.